sass/sass/README.md

 ### Error Handling

 When the compiler detects that the host is violating this protocol, it must send a `ProtocolError` message to the host.
 If the error was detected when processing a request, the `ProtocolError` must have its `id` field set to the request's id.
-Otherwise, even if the error was detected while processing a response with an id, the `id` field must be set to `-1`.
+Otherwise, even if the error was detected while processing a response with an id, the `id` field must be set to `4294967295` (the maximum number representable by a `uint32`).

 When the host detects that the compiler is violating this protocol, it does not need to send a `ProtocolError` message to the compiler.
 Instead, it should